 Many rock climbers have confessed to wearing socks along with their climbing shoes.
 You’ll know why that is so in a moment, keep reading to find out.

 Yes, you can!
 Aside from the fact that socks are a good way to cushion your feet, they’re also useful in several ways, but you’ll hardly find a climber wearing one.
-I find it comfortable wearing socks with a rock climbing shoe, but you must be ready to face the unprecedented attention if you follow suit.
+I find wearing socks with a rock climbing shoe comfortable, but you must be ready to face the unprecedented attention if you follow suit.

 The truth is; rock climbing shoes are likely to be uncomfortable for beginners and wearing socks underneath them is a good way to feel more comfortable as it’s a more hygienic practice.
 In ancient rock climbing, every climber always has socks on with their rock climbing shoes.
 This is because it not only cushions your feet, it protects you from the sharp stitching on the inside of the shoe.